 17.40.010 Title.

 17.40.020 Purpose.

-17.40.030 Definitions.

-17.40.040 Policy on agricultural nuisances.
+17.40.025 Notification of proximity to natural resource lands – conflict mitigation.

+17.40.040 Right to farm.

-17.40.050 Disclosure.
+17.40.050 Right to mine.

-17.40.060 Recommended practices.

 17.40.010 Title.

-This chapter shall be cited as the Lewis County right to farm chapter.
+This chapter shall be cited as the Lewis County right to farm, forest, and mine chapter.
 [Ord.
 1197 §3, 2007; Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1119 § 1, 1991]

 17.40.020 Purpose.

-It is the purpose of this chapter to promote and protect agriculture and farm forestry in the Agricultural Resource Lands (ARL), Forest Resource Lands (FRL), and Rural Development District (RDD) zones through the enhancement, protection and perpetuation of the ability of farmers to conduct farming and forestry in accordance with RCW 7.48.305.
+The purpose of this chapter to promote and protect agriculture, forestry and mining activities on designated resource lands in Lewis County.

 (1) Where nonresource land uses extend into natural resource areas or exist side-by-side, natural resource management operations are frequently the subjects of nuisance complaints and on occasion have been forced to cease or curtail operations.
 Such nuisance complaints discourage investments in natural resource land improvements to the detriment of adjacent natural resource land uses and the economic viability of the county’s resource industry as a whole.
 It is the purpose and intent of this chapter to reduce the loss of its natural resource lands by limiting and defining the circumstances under which natural resource lands management operations may be considered a nuisance.
 This chapter is not to be construed as in any way modifying or abridging county, state or federal laws; rather it is only to be utilized in the interpretation and enforcement of the provisions of this code and county regulations.

-(2) An additional purpose of this chapter is to promote a good neighbor policy between natural resource lands and nonresource land property owners by advising purchasers and users of property adjacent to or near natural resource land management operations of the inherent potential problems associated with such purchase or residence, including, but not limited to, the use of chemicals, or from spraying, pruning, harvesting, or mineral extraction with associated activities, which occasionally generates traffic, dust, smoke, noise, odor and the hours of operation that may accompany natural resource land management operations.
+(2) An additional purpose of this chapter is to promote a good neighbor policy between natural resource lands and nonresource land property owners by advising purchasers, developers and users of property adjacent to or near natural resource land management operations of the inherent potential problems associated with such purchase of the property, including, but not limited to, the use of chemicals, or from spraying, pruning, harvesting, or mineral extraction with associated activities, which occasionally generates traffic, dust, smoke, noise, odor and the hours of operation that may accompany natural resource land management operations.
 It is intended that through mandatory disclosures purchasers and users will better understand the impact of living near natural resource lands and be prepared to accept attendant conditions as the natural result of living in or near natural resource lands and rural areas.

-(3) An additional purpose of this chapter is to provide notice, through a disclosure statement, a the potential incompatibilities, inconveniences and discomforts that may arise from natural resource land management activities.
+(3) An additional purpose of this chapter is to provide notice, through a disclosure statement, of the potential incompatibilities, inconveniences and discomforts that may arise from natural resource land management activities.

-(4) The following language indicating proximity, within 1,320 feet, to designated agricultural land shall be required on all final plats, short plats, large lot subdivisions, and binding site plans or building permits approved by Lewis County within the agricultural resource areas.

-(5)* In addition, at the time of building permit issuance, applicants shall be required to sign and record with the county auditor a statement acknowledging that their property is located within 1,320 feet of designated agricultural area and that if consistent with good and generally accepted agricultural and management practices and established prior to surrounding activities, are presumed to be reasonable and shall not be found to constitute a nuisance unless the activity has a substantial adverse effect on the public health and safety.
+17.40.025 Notification of proximity to natural resource lands – conflict mitigation

+(1) Properties located a certain distance from resource lands shall be provided notice of the resource related activities as follows: